A Little While

 I Go to the Father

-The disciples met the Lord on the Mount of Olives near Bethany 40 days later.
+Many disciples met the risen Lord on the Mount of Olives near Bethany 40 days later.
 After speaking briefly to the gathered crowd, He ascended bodily into the clouds.
-They saw Jesus return to the Father just as He foretold (Lk.
+They saw Jesus return to the Father as He had foretold (Lk.
 24:50-53; Acts 1:9-11).

-On this Easter Monday, the day following the celebration of our Lord’s resurrection, share the message that He is risen; He is risen indeed!
+On this Easter Monday, the day following the celebration of our Lord’s resurrection, share the message that He Is Risen, Risen Indeed!
 Express your joy to all you encounter today!